July 7, 2014

 I have found that there is no way for me to sell puppies from my retail establishment that does not contribute to the suffering of both the parent dogs and the puppies bred from them.
 Reputable breeders with high standards of care do not sell their puppies to ANY pet stores for resale.

-—Amy Cirincione, Feed Bag Pet Store, Cutchogue, N.Y.
+—Amy Cirincione, Feed Bag Pet Store, Cutchogue, New York

 With millions of dogs and cats being euthanized each year due to a lack of homes, I realized that this decision was the right thing to do for the animals and for our community in addressing the pet overpopulation problem.

-—Joe Seneshale, Joe's PET DEPOT in Gillette and Rock Springs, Wyo.
+—Joe Seneshale, Joe's PET DEPOT in Gillette and Rock Springs, Wyoming

 What consumers can do